 Nearshore waters were sampled using a 21.5 m seine net that was walked out from the beach to a maximum depth of approximately 1.5 m and deployed parallel to the shore, and then rapidly dragged towards and onto the shore (Fig. 3).
 Offshore waters were sampled using 160 m-long, sunken, multimesh gill nets, each consisting of eight 20 m-long panels with stretched mesh sizes of 35, 51, 63, 76, 89, 102, 115 and 127 mm (Fig. 3).
-These were deployed (i.e. laid parallel to the bank at a depth of 2-8 m, depending on the site) from a boat immediately before sunset and retrieved after three hours.
+These were deployed (i.e. laid parallel to the bank at a depth of 2-8 m, depending on the depth of water at each site) from a boat immediately before sunset and retrieved after three hours.

 Once a sample had been collected, any fish that could be identified immediately to species (e.g. larger species that are caught in relatively lower numbers) were identified, counted and returned to the water alive.
-All other fish caught in the nets were placed into zip-lock polythene bags, humanely killed in ice slurry and preserved on ice in eskies for subsequent identification and counting, except in cases where large catches (e.g. thousands) of small fish were obtained.
-In such instances, an appropriate sub-sample (e.g. one-half to one-eighth of the catch) was retained for identification and estimation of the numbers of each species, and the remaining fish were returned alive to the water to minimise the impact on fish populations.
-All retained fish were then frozen until their identification in the laboratory.
+All other fish caught in the nets were placed into zip-lock polythene bags, euthanased in ice slurry and preserved on ice for subsequent identification and counting, except in cases where large catches (e.g. thousands) of small fish were obtained.
+In such instances, an appropriate sub-sample (e.g. one-half to one-eighth of the catch, depending on the total size of the catch) was retained for identification and estimation of the numbers of each species, and the remaining fish were returned alive to the water to minimise the impact on fish populations.
+All retained fish were then frozen until their identification in the laboratory by experienced fish biologists, using available keys and identification guides where required.
 See appendices (i and ii) for full details of the sampling locations and methods employed.

 The abundances of each fish species in each sample were used to derive values for each of the relevant metrics comprising the nearshore and offshore indices (see Hallett et al. 2012, Hallett and Valesini 2012).
 Metric scores were then calculated from these metric values, and the metric scores in turn combined to form the FCI scores.
-The detailed methodology for how this is achieved is provided in Hallett and Valesini (2012), but can be summarised simply as follows:
+The method for calculating these scores is detailed in Hallett and Valesini (2012), but can be summarised simply as follows:

-- 1. Calculate metric values for each sample, after allocating each of its component fish species to their appropriate Habitat guild, Estuarine Use guild and Feeding Mode guild (Appendix iii). - 2.
+- 1. Allocate each fish species in a particular sample to its appropriate Habitat guild, Estuarine Use guild and Feeding Mode guild (Appendix iii), then calculate the values for each fish metric from the abundances of fishes in the sample. - 2.
 Convert metric values to metric scores (0-10) via comparison with the relevant (zone- and season-specific) reference condition values for each metric. - 3.
 Combine scores for the component metrics into a scaled FCI score (0-100) for each sample. - 4.
 Compare the FCI score to the thresholds used to determine the condition grade for each sample (Table 2; Hallett 2014), noting that intermediate grades e.g. B/C (good-fair) or C/B (fair-good) are awarded if the index score lies within one point either side of a grade threshold.

-The FCI scores and condition grades for nearshore and offshore samples collected during summer and autumn 2018 were then examined to assess the condition of the Swan Canning Estuary during this period and compared to previous years.
+The FCI scores and condition grades for nearshore and offshore samples collected during summer and autumn 2019 were then examined to assess the condition of the Swan Canning Estuary during this period and were compared to previous years through a qualitative examination of the patterns and trends in scores.